It is very possible to automate spreadsheets from Visual Foxpro using VBA/ COM automation. Here I wil document the parts I need.

 The Quit only works on this Excel application you’ve initiated.
 So existing opened Excel sheets are untouched (remain opened).

-1 thought on “Foxpro and Excel”
+One Reply to “Foxpro and Excel”